We live and breathe forests. We care for over 1,500 woods and forests and grow millions of trees each year. So why do we cut trees down?

 4. Thinning out forests

-When we plant a forest to produce timber, we often place trees close together so that they grow tall and straight with fewer branches.
+When we plant a forest, we often place trees close together so that they grow tall and straight with fewer branches.
 This produces stronger timber with fewer knots in the wood.
 Some trees will not grow as well as others, so we fell the smaller trees to create space and light for the others to grow better.
 This is called thinning.

 The wood from the smaller trees that are thinned is used for things like fence posts, pallets, wood chips and fuel.
 The remaining trees will carry on growing and produce a good quality timber crop.